 - Add custom CSS.

-As for the inline block editing, you can change the default alignment, layout; also link a heading and apply more standard settings.
+As for the inline-block editing, you can change the default alignment, layout; also link a heading and apply more standard settings.

-If you are not satisfied with default text settings of specific blocks (in Getwid, all font settings are by default inherited from your active WordPress theme), you may also use Advanced Heading instead of default Gutenberg Paragraph / Heading blocks and some Getwid blocks.
+If you are not satisfied with the default text settings of specific blocks (in Getwid, all font settings are by default inherited from your active WordPress theme), you may also use Advanced Heading instead of default Gutenberg Paragraph / Heading blocks and some Getwid blocks.

 For this, just click on the “Transform” icon: